 - You have to wash off in the shower before going in the pool.

 - Floaties are not allowed for children who cannot yet swim.
 Use the shallow end if you're going with someone who can't swim.
 (You can register for swim lessons from age one-and-a-half and up, but acceptance is decided by lottery.
-There are three sessions running from July 7th to August 21st).
+There are three sessions you can still apply to, which run from July 21st to August 18th).

 If you simply can't stand the idea of being outside at all on the hottest days, the city also has a dozen indoor pools.
-Unlike outdoor pools, you'll need a membership to access them if you're over 18 at a cost of $150 per year for adults over 25 and $25 per year for seniors and adults ages 18 to 24.
+Unlike outdoor pools, you'll need a membership to access them if you're over 18 at a cost of $150 per year for adults over 25 (though you can also get a six-month membership for $75) and $25 per year for seniors and adults ages 18 to 24.
 Anyone under 18 gets in for free.
 Sign up for memberships directly at one of the centers.

-Of course, you could always try to make friends with a resident in one of these NYC buildings with a pool.
+Of course, you could pay your way in to one of the city's many private pools for a day, or try to make friends with a resident in one of these NYC buildings with a pool.
 If you have an in, lucky you.

 You Might Also Like